 most serious ones.

 His poems carry titles like CHILDHOOD and DISGUSTED, dealing with issues like the Holocaust, anti-Semitism, child abuse, and the interplay between violence and religion.
 Profanity and vivid analogies help carry his work.

 A young Danish poet of Palestinian descent has been assaulted and his suspected attacker has been arrested, Danish police have said.

 A spokesman said Yahya Hassan suffered a head injury when he was attacked from behind at Copenhagen's central train station Monday evening.
 Hassan received five to eight punches in the face and body.
 The suspected attacker, aged 24, was known by

 His book of poetry, Yahya Hassan , has sold more than 17,000 copies since its publication on Oct.
 17. The publication has triggered numerous death threats against Hassan, who has police protection during public readings.

 Against the backdrop of nationwide debate and with tight security, Danish poet Yahya Hassan yesterday took to the stage at H.C.
 Andersen School in the Vollsmose area of the city of Odense, for a much anticipated reading of his controversial work.

-the broadcaster TV2 also had its tyres slashed.
+car from the broadcaster TV2 also had its tyres slashed.
 The police said they had turned several people away from the premises in the days leading up to the event, and a group of about 10-15 young men were also stopped from attending .
-Hassan himself was smuggled
+Hassan